MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Remarks

-A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.
+A template version of this function can be used instead to check the count at compile time.
+The template version also preserves info about the span by returning a span of fixed extent when possible.

 ### Example